apppresser/api-custom-data/README.md

 api-custom-data
 ===============

-Examples of adding custom api data to Reactor template hooks
+Plugin with examples of adding custom api data to Reactor template hooks.
+Install and activate.
+Plugin will add a simple author box to below posts.
+For more info on adding custom data: http://reactor.helpscoutdocs.com/article/45-detail-view-template-hooks